Major League Baseball relocations of 1950s–1960s: Subsequent moves

-Aside from the Seattle Pilots moving to Milwaukee after one year (to become the Brewers), the other moves since have involved Washington, D. C. The original Washington Senators moved to the Twin Cities region to become the Minnesota Twins (beginning play as such in 1961), and the expansion Senators that replaced them moved to Arlington, Texas (in the Dallas-Fort Worth region) to become the Texas Rangers (beginning play as such in 1972).
+In 1970, the one-year-old Seattle Pilots moved to Milwaukee to become the Brewers.

+The other moves for the next several decades involved Washington, D.C.
+The original Washington Senators moved to the Twin Cities region to become the Minnesota Twins (beginning play as such in 1961), and the expansion Senators that replaced them moved to Arlington, Texas (in the Dallas–Fort Worth region) to become the Texas Rangers (beginning play as such in 1972).
 The owners of the Giants, White Sox, and Pirates (in the latter's case, as a result of the Pittsburgh drug trials) all threatened to move, though none made good on them; and all three markets to which these teams threatened to move (Toronto, the Tampa Bay Area, and Denver, respectively) would later receive expansion teams of their own.

-There were no more moves until 2005, when MLB moved the Montreal Expos to the American capital and renamed them the Washington Nationals.
+There were no more moves until 2005, when MLB moved the Montreal Expos to D.C. and renamed them the Washington Nationals.

+The most recent move is currently ongoing.
+After the 2024 season, the Oakland Athletics left for an eventual permanent home in Las Vegas.
+While their new Las Vegas ballpark is being built (expected to open in 2028), the team is playing as the Athletics (without a geographic identifier) in West Sacramento, California.

-Montreal is the only city which has lost a major league franchise since 1901 without eventually getting another team.
+Oakland and Montreal are the only cities since 1901 that lost a major league franchise without getting another one.
 This is not counting the short-lived Federal League of 1914 and 1915; however, all Federal League markets save two—Buffalo and Indianapolis—either had a franchise in one of the two established leagues at the time or got one later.
 As of 2022, MLB officials have expressed an interest in the return of baseball to Montreal, and the city is a leading candidate for a proposed expansion to 32 teams.